dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2419: Business innovation is crucial for meeting society's needs.
+### T2419: Businesspeople and manufacturers play essential roles in job creation and economic growth.

 |Support|
 |---|